floragunncom/search-guard-docs/_content/_docs_rest_api/restapi_api_internalusers.md

 }
 ```

 The error message should match your regular expression and tell the user what rules the password must meet.
-If you are using the Kibana config GUI, the error message will be displayed to the user.
-You can set the error message in `elasticsearch.yml`:
+If you are using the Dashboards/Kibana config GUI, the error message will be displayed to the user.
+You can set the error message in `openearch.yml`/`elasticsearch.yml`:

 ```
 searchguard.restapi.password_validation_error_message: "Password must be at least 8 characters ..."